LorisGiann/Embedded-Linux-Proj/README.md

 - [X] Done

 ### Moisture Water Module
 Read .../soil_moisture topic.
-If low, request to pup
+If low, request to pump with a frequency of once in an hour
 - [X] In Progress
-- [ ] Done
+- [X] Done

 ### Button Water Module
 If the .../button_count is one, request to pump